marcomicera/followifier/board/README.md

 ##### Linux
 1. If the board is not recognized by the O.S., install [these drivers](https://www.silabs.com/documents/login/software/Linux_3.x.x_4.x.x_VCP_Driver_Source.zip) following the instructions in `CP210x_VCP_Linux_4.x_Release_Notes.txt`
 2. Give the current user read and write access the serial port over USB with `sudo usermod -a -G dialout $USER`
-3. Run `/dev/tty*` twice, first with the board/dongle unplugged, then with plugged in.
+3. Run `ls /dev/tty*` twice, first with the board/dongle unplugged, then with plugged in.
 The port which appears the second time is the one you need

 ##### Windows
 1. Install [this zip file](https://www.silabs.com/documents/public/software/CP210x_Universal_Windows_Driver.zip)